Jerrick Harding: College career

 Harding received sparse minutes in his freshman season before working his way into the rotation and had double-digit points in seven straight games to end the season.
 Harding averaged 9.3 points per game as a freshman at Weber State, even though his coach wanted to redshirt him at first.
 On March 3, 2018, he scored a school-record 46 points in a 95–92 overtime win over Montana State.
 As a sophomore, Harding averaged 22 points per game and was named to the First Team All-Big Sky.
 He finished the season with 682 points, the most by a sophomore in school history.
 On December 22, 2018, Harding scored a junior season-high 36 points in an 83–69 victory over Delaware State.
 He averaged 21.4 points per game as a junior and earned First Team All-Big Sky honors for his second straight year.
 After the season, Harding declared for the 2019 NBA draft, before returning to school.
 On January 25, 2020, Harding scored 32 points, including nine in overtime, in a 87–85 victory over Montana.
 He became the third Weber State player to surpass the 2,000 point milestone.
 On February 6, he scored a senior season-high 44 points and surpassed Jeremy Senglin to become Weber State's all-time leading scorer in a 70–66 win over Sacramento State.
 As a senior, Harding averaged 22.2 points per game, which ranked seventh among NCAA Division I players, as well as 2.2 assists and 2.9 rebounds per game.
 He was a Second Team All-Big Sky selection.
 He finished his career as Weber State's all-time leader in free throw percentage, at 86.8 percent, and scored the third-most points in Big Sky history.

 Professional career

 On August 4, 2020, Harding signed his first professional contract with Basketball Nymburk of the Czech National Basketball League.

-On July 23, 2022, he has signed with Baxi Manresa of the Liga ACB.
+On July 23, 2022, Harding signed for Baxi Manresa of the Liga ACB.

+On July 28, 2023, he signed for MoraBanc Andorra of the Liga ACB.
+In the 2024-25 ACB season, Harding won the ACB Player of the Month Award for the month of October.
+He was the top scorer during the 2024–25 ACB season with 20 points per game.
+He was named to the All-Liga ACB Second Team for the 2024-25 ACB season.

+On July 27, 2025, Harding signed with Rytas Vilnius of the Lithuanian Basketball League (LKL) and the Basketball Champions League (BCL).

+National team career

+In August 2025, Harding received Polish citizenship together with Jordan Loyd, and became eligible to play for the Poland national team.